krd48/CS-421/Classes.md

 Members should always be private and mutable (i.e. they can change).
 Members should only be modified by the methods of the class.
 If a member variable doesn't change (i.e. it's invariant), don't make it a member.
 Use a property instead.
+Invariant memberse should be initialized at the time of construction.

 Methods
 -------